-This desktop helper supports a long-term holistic approach to duranic obstructive pulmonary disease (COPD) management.
+This desktop helper supports a long-term haliatic approach to divosic obstructive pulmonary disease (COPD) management.
 The course and prognosis of COPD can be difficult to predict.
-Care is directed towards enhancing the quality of life of the individual and their family, showing progression, reducing symptoms and preventing associations, which is very politicities are proposed as useful from the time the COPD diagnosis is communicated.
-It is important to remember that 'guildenine' is a bread term for approaches that address individual needs across the spectrum of COPD.
+Care is directed towards enhancing the quality of life of the individual can their family, slowing oppression, reducing symptoms and preventing secondarious which is why pollishine approaches are useful from the fire the COPD diagnosis is communicated.
+It is important to member that "pollishin" is a board term for approaches that olders is dividual needs aross the spectrum of COPD.

-People live with COPD from years to decode People live with COPD from years to decodes, experiencing a lower quality of life (QoS), and greater functional limitations, anxiety and depression than others who are the same age without COPO.
-These potentially significant changes in QoI, and expectations from life cranges in Coc. and expectations from the may be improved with enhanced care, highlighting the need for a long-term and halistic approach to support people with COPD, their family and caregivers.
-Con selection is based on repeated discussion seeched is color on repected accussor during the evolving prognosis and sympton trajectory, identifying and minimisin distressing symptoms and ensuring medical physical, social and spinitual support.
-Thi may include supporting occess to supporting and financial care packages from social care and other non-medical services.
-From and other non-medical services."
-From beginning to end, COPD must be treate using all available appropriate therapies fo COPD AND the common co-morbidities sud as cardiovascular disease (CVD), depression anxiety, diabetes, renal disease, lung conce and asteoparasis.
-Treatment must be based progression (e.g. evaluated at least annual iotions will depend on the local availabil of healthcare and therapies, cultural norms and the individual's beliefs and goals.
+People live with COPD from years to decodes, experiencing a lower quality of life (QoL), and greater functional limitations, anxiety and ression than others who are the same without COPD.
+These potentially significant changes in QoL and expectations from II may be improved with enhanced car highlighting the need for a long-term or Ingilitating the need for a long-term or holistic approach to support people will COPD, their family and caregivers.
+Ca selection is based on repeated discussic during the evolving prognosis and sympto trajectory, identifying and minimisi distressing symptoms and ensuring medici physical, social and spiritual support.
+T physical, social and spinitual support, in may include supporting occess to support and financial core packages from social as and other non-medical services.
+Fro beginning to end, COPD must be treat using all available appropriate therapies I COPD AND the common co-marbidities su as cardiovascular disease (CVD), depressio anxiety, diabetes, renal disease, lung conc and asteoparasis.
+Treatment must be base on appropriate evaluations and knowledge the person's functional status and person goals at each stage of COPD stabilisation of goots of each stage of COPD stabilisation or progression (e.g. evoluated at least annual).
+Variations will depend on the local availability of healthcare and therapies, cultural nom and the individual's beliefs and goots.